 5. Another world

-Gabrielle Walker, an environmental scientist who has visited Antarctica to study the effects of climate change, describes the content as being almost alien.
+Gabrielle Walker, an environmental scientist who has visited Antarctica to study the effects of climate change, describes the continent as being almost alien.

-"The first time I went there," she said in a video about her travels, "it's like walking on another planet.
-It's just ice and rock - no trees, no plants, no anything else."
+"The first time I went there," she says in a video about her travels, "it's like walking on another planet.
+It's just ice and rock - no trees, no plants, nothing else.
+No humans have ever lived there, so it really is like walking on the moon, or Mars, and that’s what excited me when I first went there."

 From a scientific perspective, Antarctica is one of the most exciting places in the world.
 It likely comes as no surprise that this is a prime destination for those studying climate change, but it's also a favorite spot for astronomers.
-The clear air, stable weather and absence of light pollution make the south pole one of the best places in the world to look at the sky, which means scientists can take a better look at what's happening in the universe around us.
-It also gives even casual stargazers visiting Antarctica a chance to see a night sky like no other.
+The clear air, stable weather and absence of light pollution make the South Pole one of the best places in the world to look at the sky, which means scientists can take a better look at what's happening in the universe around us.
+It also gives even casual stargazers visiting Antarctica a chance to see the night sky like no other place on Earth.